Hardcover History Treasure Trove

 -

-Defying Hitler: The Germans Who Resisted Nazi Rule By: Gordon Thomas ISBN:9780451489043 RRP39.99 Discover the untold stories of the brave Germans who risked their lives to resist Nazi rule.
-This book sheds light on the diverse forms of resistance, from underground networks to acts of sabotage, and the courage of those who stood up against tyranny.
+Defying Hitler: The Germans Who Resisted Nazi Rule By: Gordon Thomas ISBN: 9780451489043 RRP $49.99 Discover the stories of ordinary Germans who risked their lives to resist the Nazi regime, often facing imprisonment, torture, or death.
+Thomas sheds light on the diverse forms of resistance, from underground networks to individual acts of defiance, revealing the courage and moral conviction of those who stood up against tyranny.
+A powerful tribute to unsung heroes.

 -

-The Ministry of Truth: The Biography of George Orwell's 1984 By: Dorian Lynskey ISBN:9780385544054 RRP39.99 Explore the origins and enduring relevance of George Orwell's dystopian masterpiece, 1984.
-Lynskey delves into the historical context, literary influences, and cultural impact of this iconic novel.
+The Ministry of Truth: The Biography of George Orwell's 1984 By: Dorian Lynskey ISBN: 9780385544054 RRP $39.99 Explore the origins, influences, and enduring legacy of George Orwell's dystopian masterpiece, 1984.
+Lynskey delves into the historical context, personal experiences, and political ideas that shaped Orwell's vision, revealing the novel's continued relevance in the 21st century.
+A fascinating exploration of a literary classic.

 -